Easy Pumpkin Dump Cake Recipe

 I used a small measuring cup to sprinkle the cake mix on top, so it wouldn’t dump on and push through the liquid mixture.
 The idea is to keep the dry mixture on top, so when it bakes, it will be nice and crunchy and sweet.

-Finally, cut the butter into small pieces and it place on top of the cake mix.
+Finally, cut the butter into small pieces and place it on top of the cake mix.

 It will melt while the cake cooks and add so much flavor.
 Plus, it will help make the top crusty.